fernandoescolar/vscode-solution-explorer/README.md

 There is a lot of work to do.

+## 0.2.9

+Bugfixed: #6 Wrong warning about incorrect type for xxprojItemTypes

 ### 0.2.8

 Ask for install templates only when at least one solution is found.